 IF YES, and you're a culinary/community-notable independent → James Beard Foundation programs.
 Local restaurant association grants.
 State minority/women business programs if applicable.

-IF YES, and you're in a commercial district or low-income area → Local CDBG-funded commercial improvement programs through your city economic development office.
+IF YES, and you're in a commercial district or low-income area → Local CDBG-funded commercial improvement programs through your city economic development office -- see real examples by city.

 IF YES, and you need significant capital ($100K+) → No grant program reliably fills this need post-RRF.
 SBA 7(a) loan through a Preferred Lender bank or Community Advantage lender is the realistic path.